 Finally, we also have guaranteed tags for all the species we offer hunting for.
 So, there is no need to enter in a limited entry draw to go Mountain Goat hunting with us.

 Due to all of these factors, we offer an excellent Mountain Goat hunting experience that few other outfitters can match.
 Are you looking looking for the opportunity to hunt a Mountain Goat in the remote peaks of northern British Columbia?
 Then book one of our outstanding Mountain Goat hunting packages.What Mountain Goat hunting methods do you use?
 Our Mountain Goat hunts are conducted via spot and stalk on foot.
-We primarily use horses to travel throughout the hunting area.
-Even though we use horses on these trips, a significant portion of the hunt is conducted on foot.
+We offer both horseback and backpack goat hunts.
+Even though we use horses on some of these trips, a significant portion of the hunt is conducted on foot.
 Physical fitness is extremely important when Mountain Goat hunting.
 All hunters should be capable of walking several miles a day over very rough terrain for the duration of the hunt for best odds of success.

 Where do you conduct your Mountain Goat hunts?
 All of our hunts begin and end in Whitehorse, YT.
 Your guide will meet you there on the first day of the hunt and you’ll fly in a chartered float plane the specific area where you’ll be hunting.
 Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Goats.
 On the last day of the hunt, you’ll fly back to Whitehorse.

 What is the cost of a Mountain Goat hunt in Canada?
-For the 2017 hunting season, our Mountain Goat hunts go for $12,000.
-A Mountain Goat may be added to a hunt for Caribou or Stone Sheep for $5,000.
+For the 2019 hunting season, our Mountain Goat hunts go for $13,000.
+A Mountain Goat may be added to a hunt for $6,000.
 Check out our price list for for more information on the costs involved in our Mountain Goat hunts.

 What other animals may be combined with a Mountain Goat hunt?
-Depending on availability in the specific area you’ll be hunting, our Mountain Goat hunts can be combined with Caribou, Stone Sheep and Wolf.
-Mountain Goats are most often taken as an additional species during Stone Sheep hunts, though they are also a quite popular addition to Caribou hunts as well.When do you do your Mountain Goat hunting?
-Though they may be hunted as an add-on species during a sheep hunt in early August, we do not normally hunt Mountain Goat specifically until 15-31 August.
-In August, we book hunts for 14-16 hunting days (12-14 full hunting days plus 2 travel days) and for 12 days (10 full hunting days plus 2 travel days) in September.
+Depending on availability in the specific area you’ll be hunting, our Mountain Goat hunts can be combined with Moose, Caribou, and Wolf.
+Mountain Goats are a particularly popular addition to Caribou hunts.When do you do your Mountain Goat hunting?
+We offer single species Mountain Goat hunts during August and we continue to hunt them as add-on species into early September.
+Our Mountain Goat hunts are 11 days long (9 full hunting days plus 2 travel days).

 What is the average shot distance when Mountain Goat hunting in Canada?
 Since they are often encountered in open areas at high elevation, shots taken when Mountain Goat hunting are often at moderate range: 150-350 yards.
 However, some situations require longer range shots, so hunters should be prepared to take shots out to 400 yards when Mountain Goat hunting with us.